 If you are moving home the mortgage advisor will liaise with your solicitor, estate agent and lender.
 This will take a lot of the stress out of moving home.

 So we have established that not all brokers charge a fee.
 The next question you may ask is ”what other mortgage costs and fees can I expect to pay?”.
 There are three main costs you may have to pay either on a property purchase mortgage or a remortgage.
 These include a valuation fee, solicitors fee, and a lender arrangement fee.

 The valuation fee is paid directly to the mortgage lender.
 The lender will get an independent surveyor to carry out a valuation survey on the property you are buying or remortgaging.
 This is to make sure you are not paying too much money for the property and also that it is a property the lender is happy to provide a mortgage on.
 Lenders are very keen to lend money at the moment and therefore the no fee independent mortgage broker you choose should be able to source a mortgage that is offering a free valuation as an incentive.

 The next fee is applicable to remortgages only.
-This will be for solicitors also known as conveyancers to carry out the conveyancing on the remortgaging from lender to another.
-The solicitor will find out (to the penny!), how much is outstanding with your existing lender and will correspond with your mortgage broker.
+This will be for solicitors also known as conveyancers to carry out the conveyancing on the remortgaging from one lender to another.
+The solicitor will find out (to the penny!), how much is outstanding with your existing lender and will correspond with your mortgage advisor.

 Mortgage Lender Arrangement Fee